 Each camper’s application was accepted on the condition that he/she is able to fully participate in camp activities.
 Medical conditions including, but not limited to, fainting spells, diabetes, seizures, physical handicaps, unusual allergies, unusual diet requirements, depression and/or other psychological conditions MAY preclude a child from participating in camp.
-If your child is impacted by any of these or develops them after registering, you must call and discuss the situation with the director.
+If your child is impacted by any of these conditions or develops them after registering, you must call and discuss the situation with a Director.
 If your child should develop a communicable illness or be exposed to one just before camp, please call to discuss.

 If your child regularly or occasionally wets the bed, please call the office to discuss the different options available to make your camper’s time at Lonehollow as comfortable as possible.
 We train our staff to be discreet in handling accidental bed-wetting.
 If a camper has an accident, he/she should immediately notify his/her cabin counselor for assistance.
 The counselor will have the sheets changed and soiled linens washed without anyone else knowing.
 Please send a waterproof mattress pad to camp if you know your camper tends to wet the bed.
-Ruined mattresses will be charged to a camper’s store account for replacement costs.
+Ruined mattresses will be charged to the camper’s store account for replacement costs.

-Please bring two pairs
+Please send two pairs

-New medications/ ill-Advised medical holidays
+New medications/ ill-advised medical holidays

 Camp is NOT the best time to experiment with new medications or to discontinue daily medications.
 It can be very stressful on both campers and staff.
-If campers take daily medications to assist them in school settings, these medications will only continue to benefit them in a camp environment!
-If you do have a change in medication before camp starts, please make sure you update your camper's online medical form found under Forms and Documents, so our staff has the most current information.
+If campers take daily medications to assist them in school settings, these medications will only continue to benefit them in a camp environment.
+If you do have a change in medication before camp starts, please make sure you update your camper's online medical form found under Forms and Documents so our staff has the most current information.

-In the event a camper sustains anything more than a minor injury or spends more than 24 hours in the Health Lodge, parents will be consulted for care.
+In the event that a camper sustains anything more than a minor injury or spends more than 24 hours in the Health Lodge, parents will be consulted for care.

-in the event a camper is diagnosed with a bacterial skin infection, parents will be notified immediately.
+In the event a camper is diagnosed with a bacterial skin infection, parents will be notified immediately.
 Additional information will be distributed in your camper’s closing packet if a skin infection was present in your camper’s cabin.